damien-meere/interactive_frontend_milestone/README.md

 10. Queue - an asynchronous helper library for JavaScript

 ## Page-Notes
+This site is a simple two page structure with one page to house the data visualisations in a [dashboard](https://damien-meere.github.io/interactive_frontend_milestone/).
+The other page houses a [contact form](https://damien-meere.github.io/interactive_frontend_milestone/contact.html), where site users can submit any queries they might have pertaining to the data contained within the dashboard.

+I've implemented a sidebar navigation on this site to allow for further additions to the site, such as data collection portals, as discussed in the Future Features section.

 ## Current-Features
 TODO: include detailed breakdown and description of the various charts: